drand/website/docs/blog/2025-03-04-onchain-sealed-bid-auction.md

 - **`utils/getBid.ts`**: This script will fetch bid data from the smart contract and display it in a human-readable format. 🧐
 - **`utils/encryptAndPlaceBid.ts`**: This script will generate bid amount **Ciphertexts** and place them in the auction contract. 💸

 You can find the full source code for these files on [GitHub](https://github.com/randa-mu/sealed-bid-auction-filecoin-testnet/tree/development/utils).
-You will also need to copy the [tsconfig.json](https://github.com/randa-mu/sealed-bid-auction-filecoin-testnet/blob/development/tsconfig.json) file and store it at the root of the project.
+You will also need to copy the [tsconfig.json](https://github.com/randa-mu/sealed-bid-auction-filecoin-testnet/blob/development/tsconfig.json) file and store it in the root folder of the project.

 ### **Step 3: Adjust the Parameters**